luskaden/seeker/README.md

 # Seeker

-*Seeker* is a test program written in Clojure.
-It provides a search into a wikimedia dump.

-The target file is in XML format.
-It is intermittently hosted in `dumps.wikimedia.org` website.
-After a check of its existence, *seeker* tries prudently to store it locally.
-After this step, the whole file is converted in a ordered JSON.
-Finally, *seeker* gives to the user the opportunity to perform an interactive search for a specific voice.
-Correct matches are printed on screen and stored locally in another tiny JSON file.
+*Seeker* is a Clojure exercise.
+It converts a XML file retrieved from `dumps.wikimedia.org` to JSON, performs a keyword search on it and finally prints correct matches on screen, after storing them locally in a new JSON file.

 ## Usage

-Clone the project locally, `cd` into it and just launch `lein run` from a terminal.
-After that, simply follow the instructions on screen.
+Clone the project locally, `cd` into it and use `lein run` to launch it.
+Then simply follow the instructions on screen.

 ### Example of a result in a JSON format